Botmeric/Template.py/README.md

-## Template
+## Template.py
-A basic template for a Discord Bot
+A basic Python template for a Discord Bot

 ## Running